ErikKalkoken/www-0-cal-net/howto/onboarding.md

 ## Connect to Discord

-To get access to alliance Discord channels and roles you need to connect your main on Alliance Auth to your Discord account.
+To get access to our Discord channels and roles you need to connect your main on RABIS Auth to your Discord account.

 **Important** \\
 Before continuing please make sure that you are logged in on the Discord **web app** (not the desktop app) with your the Discord account you want use.\\